-This fact sheet explains what you must sight and retain when you check a student's evidence of eligibility for the Skills First program.
+This fact sheet explains what must be sighted and retained when you check a student's evidence of eligibility for the Skills First program.
 Read it alongside the VET Funding Contract and Guidelines About Eligibility.

 Before you enrol a student in Skills First training, you must make sure they're eligible, by confirming they're an Australian or New Zealand citizen or a permanent resident of Australia.